MileHacker Logo

 • Park Hours: Vary by season, check NPS website.

-• Visitor Centers: Spots and operating hours available.
+• Visitor Centers: Places and operating hours available.

 • Camping: Reservations advised for all campgrounds.

-• Permits: Required for some areas like Tall Trees Grove.
+• Permits: Required for a few areas like Tall Trees Grove.

 Activities